800-922-2596 Call Now Book a Free Inspection

 What to Know About Mice Prevention

-Known for destroying property and spreading disease-causing pathogens, the presence of mice can be a major issue for your South Carolina home or business – requiring professionals to get rid of them and put preventative measures in place.
+Known for destroying property and spreading disease-causing pathogens, mice can be a major issue for your South Carolina home or business, requiring professionals to get rid of them and put preventive measures in place.

-You can protect your space and avoid costly pest disruptions by maintaining a cleaner environment and bringing in the rodent control experts at Gregory Pest Solutions.
+You can protect your property and avoid costly pest disruptions with thorough hygiene procedures and by calling on rodent control experts, like Gregory Pest Solutions.
 Read on to learn more about mice infestations and effective prevention methods.

-Mice in South Carolina tend to look much like the common house mouse found across the country.
+Mice in South Carolina tend to look much like the common house mouse found throughout the country.
 Small and slender, they have fur that ranges from light gray to brown on their backs, with a paler belly.
-Their ears are large relative to their heads, and their tails are about the same length as their bodies, covered in fine hair.
+Their ears are large relative to their heads, and they have tails covered in fine hairs about the same length as their bodies.
 The average adult mouse grows three to four inches long, not including its tail.

-In South Carolina’s warmer climate, these rodents often find shelter indoors, especially when seeking protection from predators or rain.
-Their appearance doesn’t change much across regions, but their behavior might shift based on what’s available around them.
-If food sources, such as leftover pet food or open garbage containers, are plentiful, they’ll stick close and start nesting quickly.
+In South Carolina's warm climate, these rodents often seek shelter indoors, especially for protection against predators and the rain.
+If food sources, such as leftover pet food or open garbage containers, are plentiful, they'll stick close and start nesting quickly.

 The house mouse's ability to adapt makes it a common invader throughout the state.
 It's important to recognize these signs early because once a mouse finds a safe nesting site indoors, it won't be long before it multiplies.